2012–13 Qatar Stars League: League expansion

 At the end of the season it was announced that the 2013–14 season would feature 14 teams.
-The decision to increase the numbers of teams means Al Sailiya – who finished bottom of the league – will avoid relegation.
-Meanwhile, Muaither – who lost to Al Arabi in the play-offs – will join as the 14th team.
+The decision to increase the numbers of teams means Al-Sailiya – who finished bottom of the league – would avoid relegation.
+Meanwhile, Muaither – who lost to Al-Arabi in the play-offs – would join as the 14th team.

-The Second Division and the reserve league will also merge to create a stronger second tier.
+The Second Division and the reserve league would also merge to create a stronger second tier.